GitHub-Regi/Realm-Rush/README.md

-"main" branch for the game version with predetermined pathfinding. "real-time pathfinding" for the Breadth-first search pathfinding approach and the overall more polished game version.
+"main" branch for the game version with predetermined pathfinding. "real_time_pathfinding" for the Breadth-first search pathfinding approach and the overall more polished game version.